POM Wonderful, LLC, et. al. v. Federal Trade Commission (“The POM Case”) is a seminal affiliate marketing lawsuit that:

-2) Can strengthen the defensive position of affiliate marketers who are facing private consumer class action litigation alleging claims under Illinois Consumer Fraud and Deceptive Business Practices Act (“CFA”).
+- Establishes precedence that strengthens the defensive position of affiliate marketers facing private consumer class action litigation under the Illinois Consumer Fraud and Deceptive Business Practices Act (“CFA”).

 #1: Case Summary – POM Wonderful, LLC, et. al. v.
 Federal Trade Commission

 In Part I of the Final Order, the Commission imposed heightened requirements for claims about the treatment or prevention of “any disease” (including, but not limited to, heart disease, prostate cancer, and erectile dysfunction).
-Id.
-At 36.
 The order mandated that such disease-related claims, like the broader category of health claims covered by Part III, must be “non-misleading” and supported by “competent and reliable scientific evidence.”
-Id.
-The controversy arose over how the Commission defined “competent and reliable scientific evidence.”
-Id.

-On review, the U.S. District Court of Appeals for the District of Columbia Circuit almost entirely affirmed the administrative ruling against POM as well as the injunction against further advertisements.
-However, the Order stated that it was unreasonable to require two double-blind, randomized, placebo-controlled RCT’s in order for the company to continue advertising “unqualified” health benefits of its products, and ultimately lowered the bar to one RCT.
+On review, the U.S. District Court of Appeals for the District of Columbia Circuit almost entirely affirmed the lower court’s ruling against POM, as well as the injunction against further advertisements.
+However, the Order stated that it was unreasonable to require two double-blind, randomized, placebo-controlled RCT’s for the company to continue advertising “unqualified” health benefits of its products, and ultimately lowered the bar to one RCT.
 The Court held that the Commission fail[ed] adequately to justify a categorized floor of two RCTs for any and all disease claims.”
-Id. at 38.
-The Court elaborated on its rationale, explaining that:
+The Court elaborated on its rationale, explaining:

-So be proactive, verify your citations, and stay current with the research that you cite.
-Also, cite any invalidated studies that might expose you to liability for deceptive advertising practices, as it did with POM.
+So be proactive, verify your citations, and stay current with industry research.
+Also, cite any invalidated studies that might expose you to liability for deceptive advertising practices.